10800NAT Graduate Certificate in Developmental Trauma

 What is the application and enrolment process?

-Review the relevant information booklet and the ACF website to see if this qualification is something you are interested in and to see if you meet the pre-requisites.
+Review the relevant information booklet and the Australian Childhood Foundation website to see if this qualification is something you are interested in and to see if you meet the pre-requisites.

 Commence the application process at the bottom of this page.
 You will be asked a series of information questions about yourself and your role.
 At this stage, you will also need to complete our language, literacy and numeracy checklist.
 You will also be asked if you would like to be considered for eligibility for RPL (Recognition of Prior Learning).

 Once you have completed the application form you will receive an application confirmation email, acknowledging that we have received your application.